Chuan14159/ICS168Project2-New/DodgeBall2D/README.txt

 	Move cursor will aim at the direction you want to throw.
 	Double jump is a fun mechanic to dodge incoming projectile.

+Full Build is in FinalBuild folder, the name of it is Playtest.